 - Share this post:

 Second home mortgages vs. FHA loansThe biggest difference between FHA loans and second home mortgages is that lenders consider second home mortgages to be higher risk.
-They know that in a financial crisis you’re more likely to make payments on the mortgage for your primary residence than you are on a second home.
+They know that in a financial crisis you’re more likely to make mortgage payments on the loan for your primary residence than you are on a vacation home.
 For that reason, the qualifications for a second home mortgage are stricter than those for an FHA loan.
 Here are the similarities and differences between a FHA loan and a second home mortgage.

 Credit scoreBecause an FHA loan is designed to help first-time buyers achieve home ownership, the credit score requirements for an FHA-backed loan are lower than they are for a second home mortgage.
 FHA loans typically require a minimum credit score of 620, while a second home mortgage is usually 680 or higher.